Parnswir/save2vid/README.md

 * Change `config/default.js` to match your game path and output preferences.
 See [configuration](#configuration) for details.
 * `node app.js [path to your uncompressed save file]`

 Make sure EU4 is installed in the specified directory and ffmpeg is in your path.
+You can use ffmpeg to produce a gif: `ffmpeg -ss 00:00:00.000 -i out/video1.mp4 -pix_fmt rgb24 -r 1 -t 00:00:10.000 output.gif`

 ## Compatibility
 * Use a recent version of Node.js.
 Tested with 6.5.0, but should work in older versions.